ibm-cloud-docs/account/orgs_spaces.md

 1. In the console, go to **Manage** > **Account**, and select **Account resources > Cloud Foundry orgs**.
 Click **Create**.
 2. Enter an org name.
 The name must be unique in {{site.data.keyword.Bluemix_notm}}.

-   If the org name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, you have to specify a different name.
+   If the org name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, you must specify a different name.
 3. Click **Add**.

 After you add the org, you're automatically assigned the Organization Manager permission, so you can edit the org name, add users, and create or delete spaces in the org.